conan-io/docs/reference/tools.rst

 .. warning::

-    This tool collects the libraries searching directly inside the package folder and returns the in no specific order.
+    This tool collects the libraries searching directly inside the package folder and returns them in no specific order.
 If libraries are inter-dependent, then package_info() method should order them to achieve correct linking order.

 .. _pkgconfigtool: